Post-Production Supervision for Independent Producers

 We've delivered to Netflix, Lionsgate, Amazon Studios, A24, Paramount, Universal, Hulu, Sony Pictures, and independents across 25+ international territories.
 Every project follows the same standard: locked specs, transparent timeline, principal-led execution.

-Every project is scoped by actual producers, not intermediaries or coordinators.
+Every project is assessed by actual producers, not intermediaries or coordinators.
 We look at your locked picture (or your production plan), your delivery schedule, and your budget, and give you a real number.
 No hourly billing surprises.
-No scope creep conversations.
+No runaway costs.
 No bait-and-switch on who you're working with.

-Here's what we need to scope a project:
+Here's what we need to evaluate a project:

 - • Runtime and technical specs (resolution, aspect ratio, frame rate)